A gradient based calibration method for the Heston model: Derivation of a gradient based optimization strategy

-Here $\gamma\in(0,1)$ is a numerical constant, which is problem dependent and typically chosen as $\gamma=10^{-4}$, as we have.
-As we have restrictions for the parameter domain for $\kappa_\nu$, $\mu_\nu$, $\sigma_\nu$ and $\rho$, as well as the condition that the Feller condition has to be fulfilled, we further use the \textit{projected Armijo rule} \cite{Troeltzsch}.
-Choose the maximum $\sigma_k\in\{1,1/2,1/4,\ldots\}$ for which
+Since the parameter domain for $\kappa_\nu$, $\mu_\nu$, $\sigma_\nu$ and $\rho$ is restricted, as well as the constraint that the Feller condition has to be fulfilled, we use the \textit{projected Armijo rule} \cite{Troeltzsch}.
+In the projected Armijo rule, we choose the maximum $\sigma_k\in\{1,1/2,1/4,\ldots\}$ for which